Educational Designer

 Wout Ottevanger has recently retired from a regular position at the Netherlands institute for curriculum development, SLO, where his work consisted of both development work (new science curriculum framework for junior secondary phase) and research work.
 The latter mostly monitoring and evaluation of implementation of the new science curriculum in senior secondary schools in the Netherlands.
 Wout also spent part of his working life in Africa in cooperation programmes with local universities and ministries.
 He lived and worked in Zambia (as a teacher), Swaziland (as a chemistry lecturer and science teacher educator), Namibia (as advisor to the ministry) and Botswana (as a chemistry lecturer and in-service teacher educator).
 Wout’s doctoral thesis was on the development and evaluation of curriculum materials to assist teachers implementing a new science curriculum in Namibia.

-Daniel Pead was formerly a Senior Research Fellow in the University of Nottingham, and is Technical Director of the Shell Centre and MARS teams.
+Daniel Pead was formerly a Senior Research Fellow in the University of Nottingham, and Technical Director of the Shell Centre and MARS teams.
 His 2010 PhD considered the design challenges involved in the computer-based assessment of mathematics.
 He led the original design of the computer-based problem-solving materials for the World Class Tests/Arena project, and contributed to the design and development of professional development materials and interactive learning applets for the Bowland Maths initiative and is part of the team producing the Math Assessment Project formative and summative assessment materials.
-He also created the current websites for Bowland Maths, the Math Assessment Project, ISDDE and Educational Designer.
+He also created the current websites for Bowland Maths, the Math Assessment Project, The Mathematics Improvement Network and Educational Designer.

 Past Editors-in-chief